François Thierry (numismatist)

-François Thierry de Crussol is a French numismatist, specialising in East Asian currency.
-(His Chinese name is 蒂埃里 Di Ali).
+François Thierry de Crussol, known by his Chinese name 蒂埃里 (Di Ali), is a French numismatist, specialising in East Asian currency.

 Career

 Thierry is honorary curator at the Département des Monnaies et Médailles, Bibliothèque nationale de France.
 Before retirement he was curator of Oriental coins, and a leading scholar in this field, having produced several well-received books, catalogues of the BnF collection, and numerous articles relating to East Asian numismatics.